Orientation year permit

 You can submit your application online if you are living in the Netherlands with a valid residence permit for studying or carrying out scientific research.
 You must be registered with the municipality where you live and have a Dutch Citizen Service Number (BSN).
 If you have a residence permit for a different purpose, such as family reunification, you can only apply for the orientation year permit in writing.

 If you are applying from abroad, you also need to apply in writing.
-Check first if you will need to apply for a provisional residence permit (MVV).
-This can also only be done in writing.
+Check first if you need a provisional residence permit (MVV).
+You apply for the MVV and the residence permit at the same time.

 What Does an Orientation Year Permit Cost?